Colpack20/TSP_Project/README.md

 # TSP_Project
+### This code outputs a tour sum that is at least 3/2 or less than the optimal tour sum
     run make tsp to create object file run ./tsp file_name where file_name is the input file run make clean to remove object file and .tour files